The Real Housewives of Orange County season 2

 The second season of The Real Housewives of Orange County, an American reality television series, was broadcast on Bravo.
 It aired from January 16, 2007 until March 20, 2007, and was primarily filmed in Orange County, California.
 Its executive producers are Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.

 The Real Housewives of Orange County focuses on the lives of Jo De La Rosa, Vicki Gunvalson, Jeana Keough, Lauri Waring and Tammy Knickerbocker.
 It consisted of 10 episodes, all of which aired on Tuesday evenings.

+This season marked the final regular appearance of Jo De La Rosa.

 Production and crew

 The season premiere "The Housewives are Back!" was aired on January 16, 2007, while the seventh episode "The Finale" served as the season finale, and was aired on March 13, 2007.

 It was followed by a reunion special that aired on March 20, 2007, on Watch What Happens Live, which marked the conclusion of the season.
 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.